nanozuki/tabby.nvim/README.md

 - {theme}, the example shows the default value.
 - {nerdfont}, whether use nerdfont, default is true.
+- {lualine_theme}, use lualine theme to make `theme`. if `theme` is set, this option will be ignored. default is empty.

 There are five `{name}` of presets: